jorendorff/recipes/bread/kitchen-sink-tear-and-share.md

 # Kitchen sink tear-and-share

 *(Adapted from [this recipe](https://www.fivehearthome.com/savory-herb-cheese-monkey-bread/) which was adapted from [this recipe](https://www.foodnetwork.com/fn-dish/2013/11/how-to-make-savory-monkey-bread).
 Olivia's idea.
-Fillings chosen Kristen.
+Fillings chosen by Kristen.
 She of course had a half dozen more equally wonderful ideas while we were making it, which I forgot.)*

 Fun festive novelty thing in three easy steps!